- Print

 Server Access

-If Lasernet is not being hosted by Formpipe, it will need to be installed on a server somewhere.
-This can be an on-premises machine or a cloud-hosted machine, but whoever is doing the installation will need to be able to connect to the server and have the rights to install software there.
+If Lasernet is not hosted by Formpipe, it must be installed on a server.
+This can be an on-premises machine or a cloud-hosted machine, but the person performing the installation will need to be able to connect to the server and have the necessary rights to install software there.
 It is useful if the server has access to the Internet and a browser installed as well.

-It will also be necessary to configure the server so that the machine where the Lasernet Developer is installed will have access to the server.
-There may be some configuration required to the server firewall and to the Network Security Group in Azure to allow this.
+It will also be necessary to configure the server so that the machine on which the Lasernet Developer is installed has access to the server.
+Some configuration may be required for the server firewall and the Network Security Group in Azure to enable this.
 Lasernet needs 33443 and 443 ports.

 To see the requirements for the Lasernet Server, visit our Lasernet System Requirements page.